 Articles published November 19, 2018 by Vicky McKim, AFBCI, MBCP, CRMP

 At the Iowa Bankers Association’s Technology Conference, I had the privilege of presenting to IT professionals who were there to learn the latest banking technology trends and solutions, including risk management and business continuity.
 Managing risk exposures effectively is critical to mitigating potential business threats.
-It’s especially true for the banking industry, where cybersecurity breaches, credit, market, liquidity and reputational risks can have devastating consequences to their operations.
+It’s especially true for the banking and finance industry, where cybersecurity breaches, credit, market, liquidity, and reputational risks can have devastating consequences to their operations.

-Types of Recovery Exercises:
+Types of Disaster Recovery Exercises

-Simulations provide a step-by-step enactment of serious company-wide scenario to test the company’s recovery readiness.
+Simulations provide a step-by-step enactment of a serious company-wide scenario to test the company’s recovery readiness.
 This is important to ensure the overall effectiveness of the business continuity plans and recovery strategies.
 Company-wide participation in the simulation should be required.
 This type of exercise includes role playing, where teams conduct briefings and practice issue resolution.
 One primary objective of a simulation exercise is to improve communications, both internally and to external stakeholders, while managing the chaos.

-The test exercise validates the effectiveness of the IT recovery plan related to a business process.
+The test exercise validates the effectiveness of the IT business continuity and disaster recovery plan related to a business process.
 The primary purpose of the test exercise is to recover a subset of processes with the supporting technology offsite.
 In certain emergency scenarios, you may not be able to go back to your office.
-This type of exercise confirms the plan works at an alternative location and reveals any gaps or faults in the recovery strategies or capabilities for a specific business function, such as payroll processing.
+This type of exercise confirms the plan works at an alternative location and also reveals any gaps or faults in the recovery strategies or capabilities for a specific business function, such as payroll processing.

 A full recovery exercise validates the time needed to recover from a high-impact threat if everything is down at one time.
 This is usually conducted by heavily regulated or critical infrastructure service providers to test the duration of recovery for a simulated catastrophic destruction of business assets.
 This exercise should include all critical staff assigned the roles and responsibilities for both business process and IT recovery.
-Speed is important with this exercise and while few companies practice full recovery, it is key in finding the capacity gaps of staffing and discovering the true mrecovery time capability of the company.
+Speed is important with this exercise and while few companies practice full recovery, it is key in finding the capacity gaps of staffing and discovering the true recovery time capability of the company.

-- Exercise business recovery techniques regularly.
-Business recovery exercises are an effective method to eliminate gaps between interdependent team plans.
+Business continuity and disaster recovery exercises are an effective method to eliminate gaps between interdependent team plans.
 It is the best way to familiarize a team with the process of response and recovery.
-Without a well-practiced business continuity plan, your business could be unprepared for a crisis.
+Without a well-practiced business continuity plan, your organization could be unprepared for a crisis.

-- Start with a simple tabletop exercise.
 A tabletop exercise is an easy, yet highly effective, way to begin solidifying your business continuity plan.
 It is recommended to start with tabletop exercises first and then progress to more complex recovery practices.

-- Use probable threat scenarios.
-Simulating the most probable, high impact threats will keep your business and employees better prepared and ready to respond when faced with a crisis.
+Simulating the most probable, high-impact threats will keep your business and employees better prepared and ready to respond when faced with a crisis.

-After completing a recovery exercise, your business should have a workable list of issues and gaps to address and possibly discovery of new risks needing mitigation.
-Use findings to improve the recovery strategies and practice recovery again to ensure the updated plan’s validity.
+After completing a recovery exercise, your business should have a workable list of issues and gaps to address in the continuity plan.
+You may have even discovered new risks needing mitigation.
+Use findings to improve the disaster recovery strategies and practice the exercise again to ensure the updated plan’s validity.
 Once teams no longer discover issues, it is time to move to the next level of exercise.